syncfusion-content/js-api-docs/api/js/ejTimePicker.md

-Toggles the readonly state of the TimePicker
+Toggles the readonly state of the TimePicker.
+When the widget is readOnly, it doesn’t allow your input.